What is the governing body?

 Job: Premises Manager

-Governor role: Link governor for Sports
+Governor role: Link governor for Finance

 Why I am a Governor: I am employed as the Premises Manager at Hannah More.
 This has enabled me to become fully involved in the governance of the school.
 I am able to represent the staff’s views at meetings and share my knowledge of the school with governors.
 I am entirely committed to raising attainment and working towards our goal to become an outstanding school.
 I feel, that as a team of governors, we are all committed to putting children’s education and needs first to give them the best start in life and education.